Legal tender: Withdrawal from circulation

-Banknotes and coins may be withdrawn from circulation but remain legal tender.
+Currency may be withdrawn from circulation but remain legal tender.
+They may be actively removed from circulation, or their production may simply be ceased.

+In 1989, the Bank of Canada withdrew the $1 banknote.
+It retained its status of legal tender, however its production was halted, and the $1 coin was set to replace it.
+On September 29, 2000, the production of the $1,000 banknote was suspended, and these notes were actively pulled out of circulation for destruction.
+As of January 1, 2021, the $1, $2, $25, $500, and $1000 withdrawn banknotes have been demonetized and are no longer legal tender.
+The Bank of Canada continues to accept them at face value despite their lack of legal tender status.

 United States banknotes issued at any date remain legal tender even after they are withdrawn from circulation.
-Canadian 1- and 2-dollar bills remain legal tender even if they have been withdrawn and replaced by coins, but Canadian $1,000 bills remain legal tender even if they are removed from circulation as they arrive at a bank.
-However, Bank of England notes that are withdrawn from circulation generally cease to be legal tender but remain redeemable for current currency at the Bank of England itself or by post.
+Bank of England notes that are withdrawn from circulation generally cease to be legal tender but remain redeemable for current currency at the Bank of England itself or by post.
 All paper and polymer issues of New Zealand banknotes issued from 1967 onwards (and 1- and 2-dollar notes until 1993) are still legal tender; however, 1-, 2- and 5-cent coins are no longer used in New Zealand.

 Cashless society

 A cashless society is an economic state whereby financial transactions are not conducted with money in the form of physical banknotes or coins.
 Cashless societies have existed, based on barter and other methods of exchange.
 In modern usage, the term usually refers to financial transactions conducted by transfer of digital information (usually an electronic representation of money) between the transacting parties.